Thinking about attending our Healthy Horse Conference but can’t make up your mind?

 Try them and let me know how you get on.

 You must have a friend (or three) who can help, and chances are they would love it if you can return the favour.
-Offer childcare, turning out horses, mucking out and dog sitting and you’ll find that people are more than happy to help you out as well.
+If you can’t join the whole day live then block out a series of evenings or part of another weekend to catch up.

-A common concern I hear from owners is that are too busy to attend, trying to juggling horses, working, family and other commitments and pets.
+A common concern I hear from owners is that they are too busy to attend training, trying to juggling horses, working, family and other commitments and pets.

 I totally understand this, and would certainly put myself in the ‘time poor’ category.
 The fact that you are reading this means that you are interested in taking the best possible care.
 You probably read heaps of articles, and are quick to research any concerns that you have about your horse.

 Attending the conference will save you time on googling, and reading forum posts which don’t necessarily have the most up to date information, and may only give you half of the answer.

 By making time for this training (and it is possible to ‘make time’) you will be taking better care of the horses in your life, and no doubt saving time and energy in the future..

 Concern 4: ‘I’m not sure what is included in the ticket price’